 Skip to content

-OUR LAST WINTER CLIMB ON JEJU’S WITSE OREUM TRAIL
+OUR LAST WINTER CLIMB ON WITSE OREUM VIA THE EORIMOK TRAIL

 When we first arrived in Jeju Island, one of our main goals was to visit and ascend Mt.
-Hallasan in the winter—multiple times, if possible.
+Hallasan in winter, multiple times if possible.
 We were excited to experience the mountain covered in snow and capture those breathtaking views.
 However, this year’s winter had other plans for us.
-The snowfall was so severe that reaching the peak of Mt.
+The snowfall was so severe that reaching the summit of Mt.
 Hallasan was simply impossible.
-For the first time, the peak was closed to climbers for almost two months straight, leaving us disappointed and forced to adjust our plans.
+For the first time, the summit was closed to climbers for almost two months straight, leaving us disappointed and forced to adjust our plans.

 Disappointed, we kept going.

-Just 15 minutes into our hike, we began to encounter patches of melted snow that had frozen into ice, making the trail slippery and less inviting.
+Just 15 minutes into our hike, we began to encounter patches of melted snow that had refrozen into ice or turned into muddy slush, making the trail increasingly slippery and less inviting.

 This marks the start of an exhausting climb.
-The trail isn’t too steep, but the melted snow has turned into slippery ice.
-Definitely need to start wearing your ice cleats here!
+The trail is not overly steep, but the melted snow has turned into slippery ice.
+Ice cleats are definitely essential from this point onward.

 Recap Images

 A small relief to see some snow as we climb higher.
-It’s not ideal, but it’s a reminder that the spirit of winter is still hanging on.
+It is not ideal, but it serves as a reminder that the spirit of winter is still lingering.

-As the snow slowly melts, it’s hard to tell exactly, but you can imagine the massive amount of snow that must have fallen in this area.
-Last time we hiked here, even the mountain railroad was completely hidden.
+As the snow slowly melts, it is difficult to tell exactly, but you can imagine the immense amount that must have fallen in this area.
+On our previous hike here, even the mountain railway was completely hidden beneath the snow.

-This hole here is deep enough to reach above your knee if you step into it.
-Always best to stay cautious and watch your step.
+This hollow here is deep enough to reach above the knee if you step into it.
+It is always best to stay cautious and watch your step.

 Distance Markers 거리 안내판

-Just one more hour to go until we reach the shelter.
+Only one more hour remains until we reach the shelter.

-That day, the fog was so thick it felt like we were walking into the unknown.
+That day, the fog was so thick it felt as though we were walking into the unknown.
 As we climbed higher, everything turned completely white.
 The only thing we could see were the red flags marking the trail.
-But what struck us the most was the fact that, despite the terrible weather, a few other climbers were still pushing forward.
-We thought back to our BAC 100 challenges, where we’d encountered similar conditions.
+What struck us most, however, was that despite the severe weather, a few other climbers were still pushing forward.
+We thought back to our BAC 100 challenges, where we had faced similar conditions.
 That memory helped us shift our mindset.

-Slightly visible, there’s an observation deck.
-In Hangul, it’s called 전망대 (jeonmangdae).
-In good weather, this spot is great for getting a clear view of Witse Oreum.
+Slightly visible in the distance is an observation deck, known in Hangul as 전망대 (jeonmangdae).
+In good weather, this spot offers a clear view of Witse Oreum and Hallasan’s southern cliffs.

-It was then that we realized—sometimes it’s the misty, foggy scenery that holds its own kind of beauty.
-Sure, we all crave those clear blue skies during sunrise or the vibrant orange hues of a sunset, but there’s something calming and peaceful about the fog.
-It’s a reminder that beauty can be found in unexpected places.
+It was then that we realised that sometimes it is the misty, foggy scenery that holds its own kind of beauty.
+Of course, we all long for clear blue skies at sunrise or the vibrant orange hues of sunset, but there is something calm and peaceful about the fog.
+It is a reminder that beauty can be found in the most unexpected places.

-We didn’t see this section when we climbed here back in February.
+We did not see this section when we climbed here back in February.

-Some trails are still buried under the snow or being worked on, while others require a slight detour.
+Some sections of the trail are still buried under snow or undergoing maintenance, while others require a slight detour.

-The hike was supposed to be quick, but it feels like forever because we can barely see the destination or what’s in front of us.
+The hike was meant to be quick, but it feels like it has taken forever, as we can barely see the destination or what lies ahead.

 When we finally reached the shelter, Witse Oreum itself was nowhere to be seen.
-But surprisingly, there were quite a few climbers resting, eating snacks, and enjoying their breaks.
-We joined in, fueling up with some snacks ourselves to gather energy for our descent.
+Surprisingly, there were quite a few climbers resting, eating snacks, and taking a break.
+We joined them, having some snacks ourselves to regain energy for the descent.

 윗세오름 대피소 (Witse Oreum Shelter)

-We stayed at the shelter for almost an hour, hoping the fog would clear up, even just for a moment, so we could catch a glimpse of Witse Oreum.
-But no such luck.
-The fog didn’t take a break.
-By 1 PM, we decided to start our descent.
+We stayed at the shelter for almost an hour, hoping the fog would clear, even briefly, so we could catch a glimpse of the landscape.
+But there was no such luck, the fog did not lift.
+By 1 PM, we decided to begin our descent.

 Weather remains unchanged.

 Time has a curious way of reshaping everything.
-The breathtaking snowscapes we admired back in February had now given way to a misty, mud-streaked trail—an almost unrecognizable transformation.
+The breathtaking snowscapes we admired back in February had now given way to a misty, mud streaked trail, an almost unrecognisable transformation.
 It was a quiet reminder that nature is always changing, and with every step forward, the landscape shifts beneath our feet.
-Some changes make the climb tougher, while others reveal new paths and perspectives, keeping the adventure alive.
+Some changes make the climb more challenging, while others reveal new paths and perspectives, keeping the adventure alive.

 This image captures what Mt.
-Hallasan looks like in summer, especially on a clear and beautiful day.
-A breathtaking view to look forward to this coming season.
+Hallasan looks like in summer, particularly on a clear and beautiful day.
+It offers a breathtaking view to look forward to in the coming season.

-Today’s hike wasn’t about the clear blue skies or perfect pictures.
-It was about learning to embrace the moment and finding beauty in what is—not just in what we hoped for.
-The perfect shots didn’t happen—but that’s okay.
-Now, we’re ready to witness Witse Oreum’s next transformation as spring approaches.
+Today’s hike was not about clear blue skies or perfect photographs.
+It was about learning to embrace the moment and finding beauty in what is, not only in what we had hoped for.
+The perfect shots did not happen, but that is perfectly fine.
+Now, we are ready to witness Witse Oreum’s next transformation as spring approaches.
 See you in pink, Witse Oreum.

 Leave a Reply